- 2,023 square feet

 Preservation NC, Eastern Office

 The Tull-Worth-Holland House and associated outbuildings are a remarkably intact complex located just outside of Kinston.
 The main house is comprised of 3 distinct periods of the history of the farm, including the two-story 1825 Federal hall-and-parlor plan with enclosed stair.
 Around 1900, the front porch was expanded to wraparound, with Colonial Revival columns.
 The property also includes multiple outbuildings: a c.1945 two-car garage, c.1890 cooks house with common bond chimney, c.1880 barn, c.1870 stable, and c.1880 cotton gin, and an African American cemetery.
-The property will include approximately 10 acres, to be determined by survey at time of sale.
+The property will include approximately 10 acres, to be determined by survey at time of sale, with a complete rehabilitation (including all new systems) required for the main house and each outbuilding.

 Architectural and Historical Information